IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 - User Requirements Document

 ### 1.5 Overview
-This document is structured into several sections that define the system's overall description, functional and non-functional requirements, external interfaces, and design constraints relevant to the development of the Myntra platform.
+This document is structured into several sections that define the system's overall description, functional and non-functional requirements, external interfaces, and design constraints relevant to the development of the Mynthra platform.

 ---

 ## 2. Overall Description

 ### 2.1 Product Perspective
-The Myntra platform is an e-commerce system designed to operate on both mobile and desktop devices.
+The Mynthra platform is an e-commerce system designed to operate on both mobile and desktop devices.
 It interfaces with external systems such as payment gateways, inventory management systems, and third-party APIs for logistics and shipping.
 The platform will be modular in design, allowing for easy scaling and feature expansion.

 ### 2.2 Product Functions
 - User registration and authentication.